-The small business community will serve as the foundation of our community’s recovery from the Coronavirus pandemic.
+The small business community serves as the foundation of our community’s recovery from the Coronavirus pandemic.
 At GRB, we are ready to assist as a Small Business Administration (SBA) preferred lender.

 Paycheck Protection Program (PPP)